MakotoE/scratch/ARCHITECTURE.md

 A `Block` is a trait implemented by all blocks.
 A block can have fields, inputs and substacks.

-- Field: A constant string shown as a menu in the block editor
+- Field: A constant string shown as a dropdown menu in the block editor
 - Input: An oval block that emits values.
 Cannot be used as a substack.
-Input blocks are owned by `Block`s.
+Input blocks are owned by substack blocks.
 - Substack: Blocks connected below another block and can be executed.
 Cannot be used as an input.
 After `execute()`, it returns the `BlockID` of the next block to execute.